Skip to main content

 Applying the profile

 Once your profile is ready, OpenUEM agents will check, every 30 minutes, if new profiles are available to apply.
-If new profiles are ready the agent will apply them using WinGet’s configuration option.
+If new profiles are ready the agent will apply them using WinGet’s configuration option. or Ansible for Linux and MacOS agents.

 You can increase the frequency that agents check for profiles in Admin -> General Settings.